 ALEXANDRIA, Va.
-(April 30, 2018) – The National Credit Union Administration issued seven notices of prohibition in April.
+(July 31, 2019) – The National Credit Union Administration issued two prohibition orders and five prohibition notices in July.
 These individuals are prohibited from participating in the affairs of any federally insured financial institution.

-- Tammy Burns, a former employee of Access Credit Union in Bristol, Pennsylvania, pleaded guilty to the charges of theft and receiving stolen property.
-Burns was sentenced to three years’ probation.
+- Ignacio Morales, a former employee of Borinquen Federal Credit Union in Philadelphia, Pennsylvania, pleaded guilty to the charges of conspiracy to defraud the government, embezzlement, false reports, and money laundering.

 Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
 The webpage also provides links to the enforcement actions of federal banking agencies against other institutions or their affiliated parties.

 You may view NCUA enforcement orders online or inspect them at the NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
 Eastern, Monday through Friday.
 You also may order copies by mail from the NCUA at 1775 Duke St., Alexandria, VA 22314-3428.